 Medical Interpreting Certificate (online course offered spring semester)

-Registration opens Nov.
-15, 2015.
-The first 30 students to register will be admitted; please be advised that the class fills quickly.
-The class is open to interpreters, translators, bilingual health workers, nurses, doctors, hospital administrators, therapists, social workers, and anyone interested in improving the quality of bilingual health care.
+*Open to interpreters, translators, bilingual health workers, nurses, doctors, hospital administrators, therapists, social workers, and anyone interested in improving the quality of bilingual health care.

-Requirements include an advanced knowledge of one language other than English, a general knowledge of scientific concepts, and the desire to improve interpreting skills.
+Requirements include an advanced knowledge of one language other than English (LOTE), a general knowledge of scientific concepts, and the desire to improve interpreting skills.
 If we feel that your language skills are not sufficient to pass the course, you may drop the course in the first two weeks and receive a full refund.

 Cost & Enrollment Information